LesFabricants/realtimate/README.md

 Realtimate is a command-line tool designed to facilitate the simulation of a local environment for MongoDB Realm on Atlas.
 This tool enables developers to test and debug their applications that utilize MongoDB Realm services without the need to interact with a live Atlas cluster.
 By creating a localized simulation of the Realm environment, developers can iterate faster, identify issues earlier, and ensure the reliability of their applications.

+you can found examples in the `/examples` folder

 ## Installation

 ### On demand

 Using `npx` you can run the script without installing it first:

 ```shell
 npx realtimate [arguments]
 ```

 ### Globally via `npm`

 ```
 npm install -g realtimate
 ```

 ## Usage

 Once installed, you can use the `realtimate` command to manage and simulate your local Realm Atlas environment.